Final Report of the Workgroup on Aligning for Growth (AfG) in Maryland - PDF

 A draft of a proposed AFG policy was widely circulated through stakeholder meetings and documents posted online, however, extensive outreach and public comment revealed that there was a lack of consensus on many fundamental issues.
 Therefore, a work group was established with various stakeholders to find common ground, clarify areas of disagreement and make recommendations for a draft AFG policy.
-Eight meetings of the work group have been scheduled, beginning January 18, 2013 and ending July 19, 2013.
+Ten meetings of the work group were held, beginning January 18, 2013 and ending July 19, 2013.
 The workgroup followed these guiding principles.
 The report from the workgroup was finalized in August 2013.

 For more information on Accounting for Growth in Maryland, please contact our Office of Communications at (410) 537-3003.

 MDE Guidance on Nutrient Trading Policy

 Nutrient trading is an innovative approach to help offset new or increased discharges, and offers an interesting alternative for achieving greater environment protection than through existing regulatory programs.
 The Maryland Department of the Environment (MDE) is a lead agency for the state in the development of a nutrient trading policy.
 The final policy will address both point source and nonpoint source trades.

 MDE's Policy on Nutrient Cap Management and Trading in Maryland's Chesapeake Bay Watershed establishes an approach for trading between point sources and trading involving the removal of onsite sewage disposal systems (OSDSs).
 It establishes definitions, key principles, and fundamentals that are applicable to trading programs involving both point sources and nonpoint sources.
-The Maryland Department of Agriculture issued two draft guidance documents to address the requirements and procedures for point-nonpoint agricultural trading, The 2008 Maryland Policy for Nutrient Cap Management and Trading in Maryland’s Chesapeake Bay Watershed Phase II A—Guidelines for the Generation of Agricultural Nonpoint Nutrient Credits, and Phase II B—Guidelines for Agricultural Nonpoint Credit Purchases.
+The Maryland Department of Agriculture issued two draft guidance documents to address the requirements and procedures for point-nonpoint agricultural trading, The 2008 Maryland Policy for Nutrient Cap Management and Trading in Maryland’s Chesapeake Bay Watershed Phase II A—Guidelines for the Generation of Agricultural Nonpoint Nutrient Credits (leaving MDE), and Phase II B—Guidelines for Agricultural Nonpoint Credit Purchases (leaving MDE).